Effects of round-to-nearest and stochastic rounding in the numerical solution of the heat equation in low precision: Introduction

 It is worth noting that SR hardware support is currently scarce, yet growing due to its popularity in the machine learning and artificial intelligence community.
-SR is currently used by Intel neuromorphic chip Loihi \cite{Loihi2018} and will be supported in the future neuromorphic supercomputing architecture SpiNNaker2 \cite{SpiNNaker2}.
-The new Graphcore Intelligence Processing Unit (IPU), designed for machine learning and artificial intelligence applications, currently supports SR \cite{Graphcore2019}.
-Patents by Intel \cite{p_KaulEtAl2018}, AMD \cite{p_Loh2019}, NVIDIA \cite{p_AlbenEtAl2020}, IBM \cite{p_BradburyEtAl2017,p_Bradbury2017}, and other companies \cite{p_Kanter2010,p_Henry2018,p_Lifsches2020} have been filed describing possible SR implementations, suggesting that more chips supporting SR might be in the works.
-Finally, Higham and Pranesh have developed a low precision emulator which supports stochastic rounding ``\emph{because of its increasing adoption in machine learning and the need for better understanding of its behavior}'' \cite{HighamPranesh2019}.
+SR is currently used by Intel neuromorphic chip Loihi \cite[]{Loihi2018} and will be supported in the future neuromorphic supercomputing architecture SpiNNaker2 \cite[]{SpiNNaker2}.
+The new Graphcore Intelligence Processing Unit (IPU), designed for machine learning and artificial intelligence applications, currently supports SR \cite[]{Graphcore2019}.
+Patents by Intel \cite[]{p_KaulEtAl2018}, AMD \cite[]{p_Loh2019}, NVIDIA \cite[]{p_AlbenEtAl2020}, IBM \cite[]{p_BradburyEtAl2017,p_Bradbury2017}, and other companies \cite[]{p_Kanter2010,p_Henry2018,p_Lifsches2020} have been filed describing possible SR implementations, suggesting that more chips supporting SR might be in the works.
+Finally, \cite{HighamPranesh2019} have developed a low precision emulator which supports stochastic rounding ``\emph{because of its increasing adoption in machine learning and the need for better understanding of its behavior}''.
+Other low-precision emulators supporting SR are available (cf.~\cite{fousse2007mpfr,zhang2019qpytorch,fasi2021algorithms}), see Section 7(d) in \cite{croci2022stochastic} for an overview.

 In this paper, we make the following new contributions: \begin{itemize} \item We analyze how rounding errors affect the numerical solution of the heat equation in 1D, 2D and 3D on the unit box.
-We consider a standard second-order finite-difference scheme in space and an arbitrary Runge-Kutta method in time.
-While the probabilistic analysis of rounding errors on numerical schemes for ODEs has been investigated before \cite{Henrici1962,Henrici1963,Arato1983}, we believe this is the first time in which probabilistic rounding error analysis is performed in a context specific to PDEs.
+We consider a standard second-order finite-difference scheme in space and an arbitrary Runge-Kutta method in time, and we show how the numerical scheme should be implemented to reduce the effect of rounding errors and fully exploit the resilience to stagnation of SR. The key element is the use of the delta form of the timestepping scheme.
+While the delta form is a well-known technique in the numerical analysis and computational fluid dynamics community (cf.~Section 12.6 in \cite{lomax2013fundamentals}, and Chapter IV.8 in \cite{HairerWanner1996}), we are unaware of our rigorous analysis of its benefits.
+Our theory and experiments establish and confirm its efficacy in a probabilistic setting.